Ardina Moore

 Ardina Moore (née Revard, December 1, 1930 – April 19, 2022) was a Quapaw/Osage Native American from Miami, Oklahoma.
 A Quapaw language speaker, she taught the language to some tribal members.

 Moore was a fashion designer and regalia-maker, who founded an Indian apparel business, Buffalo Sun, in Miami, Oklahoma, in 1983.
-She has received numerous awards for her fashion designs, has served in multiple leadership positions within the Quapaw Tribe of Indians, and was inducted into the Oklahoma Women's Hall of Fame.
+She received numerous awards for her fashion designs, served in multiple leadership positions within the Quapaw Tribe of Indians, and was inducted into the Oklahoma Women's Hall of Fame.

 Early life

 Ardina Revard was born on December 1, 1930, in Belton, Texas.
 Her father was James Osage "Jimmie" Revard (Osage), founder of the band the Oklahoma Playboys, and her mother was Martha Dora Griffin (Quapaw), who died when Revard was about seven years old.

 Her maternal grandparents were Minnie and Chief Victor Griffin, the last Quapaw chief before the tribe formed a business committee.
 Revard grew up hearing both English and Quapaw on the farm of Chief Griffin known as "Devil's Promenade" in northeastern Oklahoma.
 After finishing high school, Revard enrolled at Northeastern State University, graduating in 1957.